BINPIPE/ask-questions/README.md

 ## About me

 Apart from being a continious learner, I'm an engineer and teacher.
 I teach on [Youtube](https://www.youtube.com/channel/UCPTgt4Wo0MAnuzNEEZlk90A) and speak on technical forums.
 Further, I take love helping newbies make a foothold in the Cloud, & Systems Engineering space.
 Checkout [https://blog.binpipe.org](https://blog.binpipe.org) for more about me.

-When not working I love playing the Guitar.
+When not working, I love playing the Guitar.
 If you want to [learn how to play the Guitar here are free lessons](https://guitarnotepad.blogspot.com) for that as well!

 <pre>